HB-230

 Enforcement Authority

 Attorney general enforcement only.
 The attorney general may file a civil enforcement action in a court of competent jurisdiction.
 No private right of action is created by the statute.
-Enforcement is agency-initiated.
+Violations are classified as deceptive and unfair trade practices.

 Penalties